Saurabh-Sharma-1999/NetflixClone_Frontend/README.md

 By following these steps, you can optimize your network settings to enhance the reliability of movie poster loading within our application.

-Should you have any further queries or encounter any difficulties, please don't hesitate to contact our support team for assistance.
+Should you have any further queries or encounter any difficulties, please don't hesitate to [contact me](saurabh7411sharma@gmail.com) for assistance.

 Thank you for your understanding and cooperation.